 - Glue popped corn to a white hat to complete the look!

-Check out our Halloween Pintrest Page for some more great costume ideas.
+Check out our Halloween Pinterest Page for some more great costume ideas.

-Have you made a halloween costume for your child?
+Have you created a homemade halloween costume before?
 Let us know how you made it in the comments box below.